New York 1-Day Fishing License: Cost, Rules, and How to Buy

 Are Catch-And-Release Tournaments Allowed on a Day Permit?

-Yes, you can usually hold catch-and-release tournaments on a day permit, but you’ll need to follow catch release regulations and verify tournament eligibility, including local rules, permit limits, reporting, and any organizer or agency approvals required.
+Generally yes, but you’ll need to follow catch-and-release regulations and verify tournament eligibility, including local rules, permit limits, reporting requirements, and any organizer or agency approvals.

 Does the Day Permit Cover Spearfishing or Bowfishing?

-Yes — you can, but check specifics: spearfishing regulations and bowfishing limitations vary by waterbody, species, and gear restrictions; you’ll follow seasonal closures, protected species rules, and local permit conditions before engaging.
+It can, but spearfishing and bowfishing rules vary by waterbody, species, and gear restrictions.
+Check seasonal closures, protected species rules, and local permit conditions before you go.

 Can I Refund or Transfer an Unused Daily Fishing Permit?